Radiologic Technology Program

-Carroll University has partnered with Ascension - St. Joseph, Aurora Health Care and Froedtert & The Medical College of Wisconsin to create a 2+2 program for students interested in pursuing a career in radiologic technology.
-The student's first two years are spent at Carroll University taking general education and prerequisite courses.
-The last two years are spent in one of the partnering hospitals' school of radiologic technology receiving didactic and clinical training.
+Carroll University has partnered with Ascension - St. Joseph, Aurora Health Care and Froedtert & The Medical College of Wisconsin to create a unique articulated partnership for students interested in pursuing a career in radiologic technology.
+The students begin at Carroll University taking general education and prerequisite courses.
+The final two years are spent in one of the partnering hospitals' school of radiologic technology receiving clinical training.

-The 2+2 program between Carroll University and the partnering hospitals allows students to earn a certificate in radiologic technology and a Bachelor of Science degree in Health Sciences: Radiologic Technology.
+The partnership between Carroll University and the partnering hospitals allows students to earn a certificate in radiologic technology and a Bachelor of Science degree in Health Sciences: Radiologic Technology.
 This B.S. degree gives the radiologic technologist many more career choices than the certificate alone.
-Interested students should contact Carroll University's 2+2 Health Sciences advisor for more information.
+Interested students should contact Carroll University's Health and Medical Sciences advisor for more information.